Alwazf99/Todo_List/README.md

-# React + Vite
+# ToDo List App

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is a simple Todo List app which is built using React.
+User can add list of tasks that he/she needs to perform and can check the checkbox after every task completion.

 Currently, two official plugins are available: